 Virginia Certified Title Settlement Agent

-The VCTSA course has been approved for 16 credit hours of CE/CLE (CE: 13 title, 3 law/regulations; CLE: title), and is also approved for credit toward the American Land Title Association’s (ALTA) National Title Professional (NTP) designation.
+The VCTSA course has been approved for 16 credit hours of CE (CE: 13 title, 3 law/regulations; CLE: title) and 15.5 credit hours of CLE, and is also approved for credit toward the American Land Title Association’s (ALTA) National Title Professional (NTP) designation.

 ABOUT CERTIFICATION CONTINUING EDUCATION (CCE)The purpose of Certification Continuing Education (CCE) is to ensure that certification holders represent the most up-to-date experts in their chosen professional field.
 VLTA will continue to offer current and relevant education to assist certification holders in meeting this requirement.
 All CCE courses are vetted by VLTA’s education committee for their relevance, quality, and rigor.

-All candidates who receive their VCTSA credential prior to June 2021 must complete 16-hours of certification continuing education (CCE) before the compliance period ends on December 31, 2021.
+All candidates who receive their VCTSA certification prior to January 2025 must complete 8-hours of certification continuing education (CCE) before the compliance period ends on December 31, 2025.

 You will be providing documentation of your certification continuing education credits.
 The recertification program is on VLTI, VLTA’s online learning management platform.
 If you hold a title insurance license, a copy of your Sircon CE transcript will suffice.
 If you do not hold a title insurance license, copies of class certificates for course competitions can be submitted.
 For courses taken though VLTI, you can print a copy of your certificate list.
 If you seek credit outside of VLTA, you will be responsible for keeping up with your certificates.
 You will be asked to upload one PDF file for documentation.
 Once you meet your recertification requirements you will be able to submit your information, we encourage you not to wait until December 2023 to do this.